The Grid

 The algorithms that keep the Grid alive were written by an intelligence that no longer exists.

-Deep within the Grid's architecture, ORACLE's routing algorithms still run.
-They were never replaced because nobody understands them well enough to write alternatives.
+Deep within the Grid's architecture, ORACLE's original routing algorithms still run.
+They were never removed because removing them would require understanding them, and understanding them would require the kind of intelligence that wrote them.
 What they do is observable, measurable, and deeply unsettling:

 Anticipation